 You can have a 401 (k) and a Roth IRA at the same time.
 Contributing to both is not only allowed, but it can be an effective retirement savings strategy.
 However, there are some income and contribution limits that determine your eligibility to contribute to both types of accounts.
-It's possible to have a Roth IRA and a Roth 401 (k) at the same time.
+It's possible to have a Roth IRA and a Roth 401 (k) at the same time, and you can even transfer 401k to Gold IRA if you wish.
 However, keep in mind that your employer must offer a Roth 401 (k) in order to participate.

 Meanwhile, anyone with earned income (or any spouse whose partner has earned income) can open an IRA, taking into account established income limits.
 Yes, you can contribute to a Roth IRA and a 401 (k) at the same time.
 For workers who divide contributions between a regular 401 (k) plan and a Roth 401 (k), the company's counterpart will apply to the traditional 401 (k).
 A Roth IRA is a tax-advantaged account that is funded by contributions made with money that has already been taxed.

 Of course, your combined total contributions to Roth and traditional IRAs can't exceed the annual limit.
 Of course, if you're in a lower tax bracket when you retire, you could get ahead because your contributions would be tax-deductible at your current, higher rate.
 If you don't have enough money to fully pay contributions to both accounts, experts recommend exhausting the Roth 401 (k) first to receive the benefit of a full counterpart from the employer.
 Each year, these contribution limits change, so be sure to check the most recent IRS publications for updates.

 If your employer matches 401 (k) plan contributions, it's usually wise to make the most of them before contributing to a Roth IRA.
 For the 401 (k) account, there is no income limit, but there is a limit to how much you can contribute annually.
 However, you can't exhaust your Roth accounts and your traditional Individual Retirement Accounts (IRAs) in the same year.
 Keep in mind that if your modified adjusted gross income (MAGI) reaches a certain threshold, the amount you can contribute to a Roth is reduced or eliminated.

 Based on your plan's investment menu, employees would be better off taking full advantage of their employer's contribution and then funneling extra retirement money into a Roth IRA.
 You can contribute to a Roth at any age, even after full retirement age, as long as you earn taxable income.
 In addition, contributing to these accounts can make you eligible to receive a tax credit known as a savings credit, which could represent up to 50% of your contributions.
 This type of Roth 401 (k) account is different from Roth IRA contributions that your employer may provide or from Roth IRAs that you can open with a brokerage agency on your own.

 You can also contribute to a traditional IRA even if you participate in an employer-sponsored retirement plan.
 Before funding your Roth account, it's a good idea to contribute enough to your retirement plan at work to take full advantage of any equivalent contribution offered by your employer.